 In our modelling Australia faced no financial penalty for not pulling its weight and there was no role for as yet unknown technologies and no ability for Australia to achieve net-zero by buying permits from overseas.
 This made our modelling conservative, less likely to find that net-zero produced an economic benefit.

 …and got a similar answer

 We found that despite deep cuts in emissions, the Australian economy would continue to grow strongly in terms of production and employment.
-However after 30 years real GDP and income would be slightly lower than they would have been without action.
+However after 30 years real GDP and income would be than they would have been without action.

 In contrast to the government’s projected gain of around 1.6% after 30 years (six months of economic growth) we found a loss of around 1%, equivalent to four to five months of economic growth.

 What’s significant is that when we last did this work in 2014, we estimated a larger loss in GDP of 3.8%.